 I am the story I tell myself.
-I’m also my history to a lesser degree, the sum total of the decisions, circumstances, and accidents that lump up all together to make up what I laughingly call my past.
+Of course I’m also my history, the sum total of the decisions, circumstances, and accidents that lump up all together to make up what I laughingly call my past.
 I can’t change my history; les jeux sont fait and all that, but I’m increasingly aware that I can change my story.

 The facts of the story are bound to remain the same; I still begin in the same place and end up here, writing on an April morning in Oregon after stops of various lengths in Connecticut, Ohio, Michigan, Wisconsin, Florida, Massachusetts, Switzerland, Alabama, and California.
 I’m still married to the same wonderful person and still a doting parent to three wonderful (now adult) children.

 But, you know, facts are just facts.
 The story I tell myself is all about the lens through which I consider these allegedly inviolable facts.
 It may be helpful at this point to announce that I’m not about to descend into a “Power of Positive Thinking” lecture, not that I have an issue with positive thinking, but rather that this exercise has to do with ways of being, not stratagems or advantaged outcomes.
 I’m also not proposing puppies and kittens, wide-eyed, gosh and golly, everything is just peachy and exactly the way it is supposed to be, unexamined, flatline, brain numbing self-satisfaction.